publiclab/publiclab-archive/notes/liz/10-24-2019/how-can-we-build-this-wind-turbine-to-power-lights.md

 ---
-title: 'How can we build this wind turbine to power lights?'
-tagnames: wind, lebanon, bourjalshamali, with:mustapha, question:wind
+title: "How can we build this wind turbine to power lights?"\ntagnames: 'wind, lebanon, bourjalshamali, with:mustapha, question:wind'
 author: liz
 path: /notes/liz/10-24-2019/how-can-we-build-this-wind-turbine-to-power-lights.md
 nid: 21283